|

 ‘textbook’ beliefs, regulations and period of issue.
 These two overcoats hanging on this

-coat rack belong to GFM’s Reichenau and Brauchitsch, both promoted to GFM on the same day, July
+coat rack belong to GFM’s Reichenau and Brauchitsch, both promoted to

-19, 1940.
 However, note that Reichenau’s coat (left) displays shoulderboards with the larger size 1936 – 1938 1st

-pattern crossed batons, while Brauchitsch’s
+pattern crossed batons, while Brauchitsch’s coat (right) has the

-coat (right) has the smaller, 1940 2nd pattern crossed baton
+smaller, 1940 2nd pattern crossed baton devices on his shoulderboards.

-devices on his shoulderboards.
-One would surmise that since they were
+One would surmise that since they were both promoted in 1940, they

-both promoted in 1940, they should by regulation both be wearing the later
+should by regulation both be wearing the later pattern small batons…but

-pattern small batons…but they are not.
-You will see many mixtures of insignia
+they are not.
+You will see many

-photographs of Generalfeldmarschalls.
+you study photographs of Generalfeldmarschalls.
 Note also on the right coat, how high

 the small batons are positioned on the shoulderboards,